MinaProtocol/mina/rfcs/0019-epoch-ledger-sync.md

 ## Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

-An alternative to this would be to pull the responsiblity for providing this information out into a 3rd party service outside of the network protocol.
+An alternative to this would be to pull the responsibility for providing this information out into a 3rd party service outside of the network protocol.
 If this was done, it would lift the need for every node to store this large amount of data locally and enable them to also synchronize more quickly as they would not need to download the entire epoch ledger but, rather, could just download the accounts and associated merkle proofs they are interested in evaluating VRFs for.
 However, this comes with a number of other issues, mostly related to high level concerns about the protocol's ability to maintain itself without external 3rd party services, and I cannot speak on those much as I cannot properly weight the implications.